kriiv/inbound-email/readme.md

 Author: [Martin Alexander](https://www.linkedin.com/in/martin-alexander)

-A simple, small script which provides an SMTP server that receives emails, parses all content (including headers), stores attachments in Amazon S3, and forwards the email content to a webhook.
+A simple, efficient script that provides an SMTP server to receive emails, parse content (including headers), store attachments in Amazon S3, and forward email content to a webhook.
+Now with improved handling for multiple concurrent SMTP sessions and webhook requests.

-After trying a number of different solutions, I decided to develop my own simple server to handle my inbound parsing.
-At a certain scale, paid solutions are too expensive and do not allow for control over the parsing mechanism.

 ## Features

-- SMTP server to receive emails
+- SMTP server to receive emails concurrently
 - Parses incoming emails using `mailparser`
 - Uploads attachments to Amazon S3
 - Forwards parsed email content to a specified webhook
 - Configurable via environment variables
 - Handles large attachments gracefully
-- In-memory queue for processing
+- Robust queue system for processing multiple emails and webhook requests simultaneously

 ## Prerequisites

 - Node.js (v18 or later recommended)
-- If saving attachments, an Amazon Web Services (AWS) account with S3 access or a compatible system.
+- If saving attachments, an Amazon Web Services (AWS) account with S3 access or a compatible system
-- A HTTP(s) webhook endpoint to receive the processed emails.
+- A HTTP(s) webhook endpoint to receive the processed emails

 ## Installation